 We distinguish global webhooks and bot-specific webhooks.
 Once global webhooks are set up, you will always receive them.
 Bot-specific webhooks are strongly coupled with the bot's status (

 offline).
 If the bot is offline, webhooks won't be received.

 Webhook equivalents in the websocket transport (RTM API) are pushes.

-Bot Agents are similar to their human counterparts.
+Bots are similar to their human counterparts.
 They can join chats and post messages, but they also have a special feature: you can attach webhooks to them.